 it two miles” (Matthew 5:41).

 his followers to do far more than required.
 Today Jesus challenges

-us to serve families in ways far beyond what’s expected
+us to serve families in ways far beyond what’s expected–we need to

--- we need to

-“times two” our serv- ice!
-This truth can translate
+“times two” our service!
+This truth can translate right into your

-families "times two."
-Some ideas you can plan -- such as
+Some ideas you can plan–such as designating special up-close

-reach out with times-two service by making it a core value of your ministry.
+times-two service by making it a core value of your ministry.

 to share their times-two experiences.